cyberdefencekit/documentation/docs/splunk/splunk.md

 Option 1: Ingest FortiGate logs through SC4S.
 Option 2: Ingest FortiGate logs through Splunk’s FortiGate App.

 Please select one option, as using both options simultaneously is not recommended.
+However, for demonstration purposes, we will first go through Option 1, followed by Option 2.

 ![splunk2.png](splunk2.png)